neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

 :Author: Jose Guzman
 :Date:  |today|

 As described in :doc:`/manual/python` chapter of the :doc:`/manual/index`, a very often requested feature of ``Stimfit`` is to cut an original trace to show it in a presentation or publication.
 This feature, however, has been only integrated into the stf module, and not in the ``Stimfit`` main menubar.
-With this, ``Stimfit`` preservers its user interface as clear and user-friendly as possible.
+With this, ``Stimfit`` preserves its user interface as clear and user-friendly as possible.

 We can use the built-in stf function :func:`stf.new_window()` to show a new stf window with the current trace within an interval.
 For example,
 ::